 A lot of people are finding it very difficult to deal with the pandemic.
-Where I am based in Spain it has been extended again longer than we thought and the restrictions are tough.
+Where I am based it has been extended again longer than we thought and the restrictions are tough.
 I got picked up with two policemen in the middle of quiet wood when out with my son one weekend and a dog.
 The escorted us home and demanded we hand over all our id for checking.
 I was a vulnerable person, that would have felt intimidating.

 The over 70’s have been told expect to stay indoors until the Autumn here.
 Older friends of mine are feeling sick with worry that they will have to wait for months to be allowed out of their own homes for leisure and walking activities.
 None of us knows when it will end or when we will be allowed to go out and about into normal life once more.